Differences between the United States and Europe mapped

 - Age Restrictions

-The United States and the European Union are the two most developed country/supranational organization.
-But the US and the EU are not only partners but also competitors, especially in the worldwide marketplace.
+The United States and the European Union are the most developed countries/supranational organizations.
+But the US and the EU are partners and competitors, especially in the worldwide marketplace.

-- The US is 50 states under one country, but the EU is a union among countries.
+- The US is 50 states under one country, but the EU is a union of nations.

 - The United States (9,826,630 km2 / 3,794,080 sq mi) is larger than the European Union (4,233,262 km2 / 1,634,472 sq mi).